CS-433/project2_PINN_ACJ/README.md

 # project2_PINN_ACJ

 This repository contains all the codes and files related to project 2 of CS-433 Machine Learning.
-The aim of this project is to implement a Physic-informed neural network (PINN) in order to first predict the forcing acting on a system based on discrete masses and springs.
-After that, the last step is to invert the predicted force in order to obtain the stifness matrix and therefore check if our PINN learned the physics.
+The aim of this project was to implement a Physic-informed neural network (PINN) in order to first predict the forcing acting on a system based on discrete masses and springs.
+After that, the last step was to invert the predicted force in order to obtain the stifness matrix and therefore check if our PINN learned the physics.

 # Project structure